-Eardisley CE Primary School identify risk factors associated with children that have been permanently excluded from school.
-Further advice regarding youth violence is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance
+We identify risk factors associated with children that have been permanently excluded from school.
+Further advice regarding youth violence is provided in the Home Office's Preventing youth violence and gang involvement and its Quidance

-Eardisley CE Primary School recognises the risks posed to children in relation to involvement in gang related activity, which may be street gang, peer group or organised crime.
+We recognise the risks posed to children in relation to involvement in gang related activity, which may be street gang, peer group or organised crime.
 Young people who are involved in gangs are more like to suffer harm themselves, through retaliatory violence, displaced retaliation and territorial violence with other gangs or other harm suffered whilst committing a crime.
-In addition, children may experience violence as part of an initiation or hazing practices
+In addition, children may experience violence as part of an initiation or hazing practices.

-The school understands that referral can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an appropriate response/referral to the Early Help Hub.
+We understand that referral can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an appropriate response/referral to Herefordshire's Early Help Hub.

-Where there are concerns that a child or young person may be, or is at risk of becoming, involved in gang related activity, the Child exploitation team will be made aware in accordance with local procedures as part of the safeguarding response If information suggests a child may be at risk of significant harm due to gang related activity a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care
+Where there are concerns that a child or young person may be, or is at risk of becoming, involved in gang related activity, the Child Exploitation Team will be made aware in accordance with local procedures as part of the safeguarding response.
+If information suggests a child may be at risk of significant harm due to gang related activity a referral will be made to the Multi Agency Safeguarding Hub within Herefordshire Children's Social Care.

-Eardisley CE Primary School understand the process of completing a Multi Agency Submission Form which highlights broader concerns contextually occurring outside of the child's home.
-See Appendix 7 for further information
+We understand the process of completing a Multi Agency Submission Form which highlights broader concerns contextually occurring outside of the child's home.
+See Appendix 7 for further information.